openrobotics/osra-policies-and-procedures/open-rmf_project_charter.md

    1. If the Mentor cannot propose to the Project Management Committee that the Candidate be promoted to PMC Member status within six (6) calendar months of commencing the mentorship, or the Project Management Committee does not accept the Candidate within six (6) calendar months of the mentorship commencing, the mentorship terminates.
       In this situation, the Candidate is free to begin the process again at any time, provided that a different PMC Member agrees to fulfil the role of Mentor.

+1. All PMC Members must also be Committers, with the appropriate responsibilities that come with that status as determined by the PMC.
+   There is no requirement to attain the status of Committer prior to attaining the status of PMC Member.
+   The two statuses may be attained simultaneously.
+   However, it is a requirement that the PMC evaluate a candidate for PMC Member according to their suitability to be a Committer in addition to their suitability to be a PMC Member.

 1. With the exception of the Supporting Individual Representative, there shall be no requirement to be a Supporting Individual Member of the OSRA to become a PMC Member.

+1. PMC Members shall bear their own costs and expenses for their participation in Project activities, meetings, travel, employee compensation, and incidental expenses.

 ### ARTICLE 7.
 Committers